Fllipz/webrtc-streamer/README.md

 Setting pipeline to PLAYING ...
 New clock: GstSystemClock
 Redistribute latency...
+Redistribute latency...
-[h264-sample] New video stream! (ssrc=3800949643, index 0)
+[h264-sample] New video stream! (ssrc=549389682, index 0)
+[vp8-sample] New video stream! (ssrc=3039609294, index 0)
 ```

-Now going to the ipv6 adress printed by the script and navigating to path /demos/streamingtest.html you should be able to access the stream from your webcam listed as H.264.
+Now going to the ipv6 adress printed by the script you should see the stream.
+The codec can be changed between h264(default) and VP8 by stoping the stream and then choosing the needed codec.
 This should be accessible from any devices connected to your Husarnet network

 ## Non Docker version